 There are several different types of beehives in use.
 Which is best for you?
 That depends on several factors including your location and beekeeping goals.
-Each kind of hive has advantage and challenges. – Choosing the Best Types of Hives for tips.
+Each kind of hive has advantage and challenges. – Choosing the Best Types of Hives

 Would you like to build your own beehive?
 With a little woodworking skill and some good bee hive plans, building a beehive is possible.
 Beehive Plans – DIY Beehives.

 To get the most out of your beekeeping experience, you need to know your equipment.
 Learn the basic parts of the Langstroth beehive and understand their function before your bees arrive – Understand the Parts of a Beehive.

 Bees don’t really care what color their hive is painted.
 Beekeepers paint hives to prolong the life of the wooden parts.
 Here are some tips to help you know – How to Paint a Beehive.

 Many beekeepers use real beeswax foundation in their hive frames.
 If you do, then you will need to Install Beeswax Foundation into your frames.

 The bottom board of a Langstroth hive is the base of the structure.
 There are at least 2 styles of bottoms.
 Which it the Best Type of Bottom Board for your beehive?